Scroll down for information on Navajo Nation and Arizona events for 2010 National Sacred Places Prayer Days

 The University may go to Congress for yet another exemption to religious freedom and environmental laws and to force the Forest Service to issue a new permit.

-Supporters of Mount Graham would be the last to hear of any lobbying along these lines and must be ever vigilant to stop this from happening.
+Mount Graham would be the last to hear of any lobbying along these lines and must be ever vigilant to stop this from happening.

 For these and many other reasons, it is important for supporters of Apache peoples and Mount Graham to urge the Forest Service to deny the University a new permit and require that the existing telescopes on Mount Graham be removed.